verlok/verlok.github.io/_posts/2020-11-30-clever-way-serve-webp-modern-browsers-jpg-internet-explorer.md

   <figcaption>A clever way to serve WebP images to modern browsers only</figcaption>
 </figure>

-The old way to do that was:
+## How we did it before

+The old way to do that was using a `picture` tag containing the regular `img` tag with both `src` and `srcset` attributes for browsers not supporting WebP, and a sibling `source` tag - marked with the `type="image/webp"` - containing the `srcset` for browsers accepting the WebP image format.

+Long story short, this:

 ```html
 <picture>